carpentries/trainers/policy/leader_meeting_rules.md

     "yes" the proposal is implemented.
 Otherwise, the proposal is returned to the sponsor for further work.

+8. Once a proposal has been raised during a meeting, final approval may occur asynchronously.

 ## Suffrage

 1. The following people are currently voting members of this project: